tarakanbg/ptd.vateud.net/README.md

   the necessary details: date, time, arrival and departure airports and participating pilot(s), additional notes
 * A notification email is sent *to all pilots* involved in the training with all the aforementioned details
+* A notification email is sent *to all admins* with the aforementioned details

 ### Upon joining a pre-scheduled training
 * When a pilot joins a pre-scheduled training via his personal profile on the frontend